radziminski/computer-architecture/README.md

 #### Usage

-To run projects written in MIPS, a simulator is needed - I wrote and tested my projects using MARS simulator.
+To run projects written in MIPS, a simulator is needed - I have written and tested my projects using MARS simulator.

 ### x86 Assembly

 #### Description

 In x86 I was writing projects for devices built in CISC architecture.
 The big project is a hybrid of C and x86 - x86-64 assembly (for maximising its performance).
-Its task was to flip diagonaly 1 bit BMP file, so that each (x, y) pixel becomes (y, x) pixel.
+Its task was to flip diagonaly 2 bit BMP file, so that each (x, y) pixel becomes (y, x) pixel.
 I made this project in 32 bit and 64 bit version.

 #### Usage

-To run projects written in x86, the proper compiler is needed - I used NASM.
+To run projects written in x86, the proper compiler is needed - I have used NASM.